- About Us

 Celebrating the visionaries who invented our region’s future.

-The Innovators Walk of Fame shines a light on the diverse tradition of discovery and innovation in the Greater Philadelphia region and the groundbreaking contributions made to the scientific and entrepreneurial communities that have revolutionized the local, regional and global landscape.
-Launched in 2013 to mark the Science Center’s 50th anniversary, the Innovators Walk of Fame is located at Innovation Plaza, a pocket park within uCity Square along 37th Street between Market and Chestnut Streets.
+Innovators Walk of Fame (IWOF) honors the rich tradition of discovery and innovation in the Greater Philadelphia region.
+Biannually, the Science Center recognizes innovators whose groundbreaking contributions have revolutionized our local, regional and global landscape.
+Launched in 2013 to mark the Science Center’s 50th Anniversary, IWOF is located at Innovation Plaza, a pocket park along 37th Street between Market and Chestnut.